Corporate governance report – Declaration on corporate governance

 MLP SE's Articles of Association provide for a Supervisory Board that comprises six members, two of whom are employee representatives.
 Both the size and the tripartite composition of the Supervisory Board are thereby stipulated in MLP SE's Articles of Association.
-The members of the Supervisory Board at a dualistically structured SE are generally appointed by the Annual General Meeting (Art.
+The members of the Supervisory Board of an SE with a dual structure are generally appointed by the Annual General Meeting (Art.
 40 (2) of the SE Regulation).
 MLP deviates from this with regard to the employees' representatives.
-The appointment of the employees' representatives on the Supervisory Board is based on a participation agreement that has been agreed between the company and a negotiation committee established for this purpose.
-Accordingly, employees' representatives are elected directly through elections in the company.
-The current acting members of the first Supervisory Board at MLP SE are appointed until conclusion of the Annual General Meeting that approves the actions for the first financial year of MLP SE.
-The members of the Supervisory Board are currently Ms. Tina Müller, Dr. Peter Lütke-Bornefeld (Chairman of the Supervisory Board), Dr. h.c.
-Manfred Lautenschläger, Dr. Claus-Michael Dill, Mr. Burkhard Schlingermann (employees' representative) and Mr. Alexander Beer (employees' representative).
+The appointment of employee representatives to the Supervisory Board is based on a participation agreement that has been agreed between the Company and a negotiation committee established for this purpose.
+Employee representatives are accordingly directly elected.
+The members of the Supervisory Board are currently Ms. Tina Müller, Dr. Peter Lütke-Bornefeld (Chairman), Dr. Claus-Michael Dill, Mr. Matthias Lautenschläger, Mr. Burkhard Schlingermann (employee representative) and Mr. Alexander Beer (employee representative).

-Based on the recommendations of the GCGC, the Supervisory Board is to stipulate concrete objectives regarding its composition, which, whilst considering the company's specific situation, take into account the company's international operations, any potential conflicts of interest, the number of independent members of the Supervisory Board, an age limit to be specified for members of the Supervisory Board and diversity.
+Based on the recommendations of the GCGC the Supervisory Board is to stipulate concrete objectives regarding its composition, which, while considering the Company's specific situation, take account of the Company's international operations, any potential conflicts of interest, the number of independent members of the Supervisory Board, an age limit to be specified for members of the Supervisory Board and diversity.

 The Supervisory Board has set itself concrete targets for its composition.
 One item worthy of particular note here is a requirements profile for Supervisory Board candidates, which was passed in the financial year and which summarises the knowledge, skills, professional experience and personal aptitude characteristics necessary for candidates to be considered.
-In addition to this, appraisals were made regarding diversity and the number of independent members.
+In addition, appraisals were made regarding diversity and the number of independent members.

 You can find further information on the equal participation of women and men in the Supervisory Board in the disclosures on corporate governance practices provided below.

-The Supervisory Board has also set itself the additional goal of filling at least 16.5% of Supervisory Board member positions with suitable female members, in the presence of candidates of equal professional and personal suitability.
-However, the Supervisory Board does not currently regard the setting of a specific time frame for the implementation of this objective to be appropriate, primarily due to the small number of members of the Supervisory Board as anchored in the Articles of Association.
-Nevertheless, this quota was already reached over the course of the year 2015 with the election of Ms. Müller to the company's Supervisory Board.
+The Supervisory Board has also set itself the additional goal of filling at least 16.5% of Supervisory Board member positions with suitable female members, given candidates of equal professional and personal suitability.
+However, largely because of the low number of members that sit on the Supervisory Board as per the Company's Articles of Association, the Supervisory Board does not currently consider it prudent to specify a concrete timetable for implementing this objective.
+Nevertheless this quota was already reached over the course of the year 2015 with the election of Ms. Müller to the Company's Supervisory Board.
 The Supervisory Board also reviewed the knowledge and experience required of the Supervisory Board members and of the Chairman of the Audit Committee under the German Corporate Governance Code with regard to reporting and internal control procedures.
 The Chairman of the MLP SE Audit Committee fully complies with these requirements.

 Efficiency of the Supervisory Board